 In the face of looming planetary boundaries, there is no time to waste.
 The decisions we make today will shape the future of our planet for centuries to come.
 By embracing the challenge of navigating planetary boundaries with courage, creativity, and collaboration, we can build a more sustainable and resilient world for ourselves and for generations to come.

-Ichigo Bloom offers climate and biodiversity collaborative workshops such as the Climate Fresk and the Biodiversity Collage, to raise awareness and ignite change within organizations.
+Ichigo Bloom offers climate and biodiversity collaborative workshops such as the Climate Fresk and the Biodiversity Collage, to raise awareness and ignite change within organizations in Japan.